Luna (orca): Early life

 Luna was given the name "L98" at birth according to the scientific naming conventions for resident killer whales.
 A Seattle newspaper held a naming contest in 2000, resulting in L98 being given the second name Luna, Latin for moon.
 At the time, it was not known if Luna was male or female.
-The contest winner, eight-year-old Ashley Green from Bellingham, Washington, explained, "The orca whale explores the ocean like the moon explores the Earth and that is why his/her name is Luna."
+The contest winner, an eight-year-old from Bellingham, Washington, explained, "The orca whale explores the ocean like the moon explores the Earth and that is why his/her name is Luna."

 Southern Resident killer whales spend summers in Haro Strait and the waters near southeastern Vancouver Island, including the Juan de Fuca Strait and Strait of Georgia, leaving the area each fall and returning in the spring.
 It is not known where they spend the winter, although have been seen along the northern coast of British Columbia to as far south as California.
 Southern Resident orcas are considered an endangered species by the governments of Canada and the United States.